smartenv-crs4/Keycloak-adapter-api/README.md

 ##### `function logout(filter)`
 Forces logout of the specified user from all active sessions, both online and offline.
-This invalidates the user’s active sessions and tokens, effectively logging them out from all clients.
+This invalidates the user’s active sessions and tokens, effectively logging them out from all clients

  - @parameters:
 - filter is a JSON object that accepts this parameters: